NclRSE-Training/git-ultra-novice/_episodes/06-ignore.md

 {: .language-bash}

 ~~~
-On branch master
+On branch main
 Untracked files:
   (use "git add <file>..." to include in what will be committed)
         a.png
         b.png
         c.png
 	      receipts/

 nothing added to commit but untracked files present (use "git add" to track)
 ~~~